vfmd/vfmd-spec/spec/for_implementers.md

     _block-element start line_ matches the _unordered list starter
     pattern_ (i.e. the regular expression `/^( *[\*\-\+] +)[^ ]/`) then
     the block-element is of type **unordered list**.
-The matching substring for the first and only paranthesized subexpression in the pattern is called the _unordered list starter string_.
+The matching substring for the first and only parenthesized subexpression in the pattern is called the _unordered list starter string_.
 The number of _characters_ in the _unordered list starter string_ is called the _unordered-list-starter-string-length_.